d3/d3-shape/README.md

 <a name="symbolCircle" href="#symbolCircle">#</a> d3.<b>symbolCircle</b>

-A circle.
+The circle symbol type.

 <a name="symbolCross" href="#symbolCross">#</a> d3.<b>symbolCross</b>

-A Greek cross with arms of equal length.
+The Greek cross symbol type, with arms of equal length.

 <a name="symbolDiamond" href="#symbolDiamond">#</a> d3.<b>symbolDiamond</b>

-A rhombus.
+The rhombus symbol type.

 <a name="symbolSquare" href="#symbolSquare">#</a> d3.<b>symbolSquare</b>

-A square.
+The square symbol type.

 <a name="symbolStar" href="#symbolStar">#</a> d3.<b>symbolStar</b>

-A pentagonal star (pentagram).
+The pentagonal star (pentagram) symbol type.

 <a name="symbolTriangle" href="#symbolTriangle">#</a> d3.<b>symbolTriangle</b>

-An up-pointing triangle.
+The up-pointing triangle symbol type.

 <a name="symbolWye" href="#symbolWye">#</a> d3.<b>symbolWye</b>

-A Y-shape.
+The Y-shape symbol type.

 ### Custom Symbol Types